 My name is Scott Crevier and I'm a lifelong Catholic.
 My faith was nurtured at some pretty cool Catholic schools:

 I'm a 3rd Degree Knight with the Abbott Pennings Council of the Knights of Columbus and I've been a member of Our Lady of Lourdes Catholic Parish in De Pere, WI for 27 years.
 I've been involved in many ministries in my life, mostly singing at Mass (since I was a kid).
 One of the most rewarding roles I've held was the 10 years I spent as a catechist at Our Lady of Lourdes, working with high school sophomores and juniors, exploring our Catholic faith together and helping them prepare for the sacrament of Confirmation.
-And beginning in 2024, I'm helping to organize the OCIA program at OLOL.

 I'm one of the organizers of the annual Rosary Run Motorcycle Ride, where a group of us bikers ride the beautiful roads of rural Wisconsin, stopping at five locations to pray a decade of the rosary at each.